 Elevations across the Site range from 1,677 to 1,873 feet above mean sea level.
 The land surface across the Site generally slopes toward the north at a gradient of approximately 0.02 feet per foot (ft/ft).
 The developed portions of the Site have been modified by grading to accommodate building foundations, surface impoundments, and access roads.
 Further modifications to the Site were made as part of the Interim Soil Removal Action (ENVIRON 2012e) in which soils were typically excavated to depths of up to 10 ft below ground surface (bgs).
 In some cases, depths were extended to greater than 10 ft to remove discolored soils.
-Not all excavations were completely backfilled following excavation, resulting in some areas with depressions with 3:1 side slopes.
+Not all excavations with 3:1 side slopes.
 Off-site to the north, the topographic surface continues at approximately the same gradient to approximately Sunset Road, at which point it flattens to a gradient of approximately 0.01 ft/ft to the Las Vegas Wash (ENSR 2005).